Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceRoads & Vehicles.
 A significant historical year for this entry is 1927.

 Location.
 41° 21.378′ N, 85° 3.477′ W. Marker is in Auburn, Indiana, in DeKalb County.
-Marker is at the intersection of South Van Buren Street and Walnut Street, on the left when traveling south on South Van Buren Street.
+It is at the intersection of South Van Buren Street and Walnut Street, on the left when traveling south on South Van Buren Street.
 Touch for map.
 Marker is at or near this postal address: 1503 Wayne St, Auburn IN 46706, United States of America.
 Touch for directions.

 Men Employees Marker image.
 Click for full size.

-Photographed By Craig Doda, November 13, 2021
+Photographed by Craig Doda, November 13, 2021

 2. Men Employees Marker